nu-wa/erdpy-docker/README.md

 If the command you're gonna use requires stdin, please use the `-it` argument for docker.

 #### To derive a wallet from a
-`$docker run -v "LOCAL_FOLDER:/tmp" -w /tmp nuwa24/erdpy erdpy --user 1000 wallet derive --mnemonic test.pem`
+`$ docker run -v "LOCAL_FOLDER:/tmp" -w /tmp nuwa24/erdpy erdpy --user 1000 wallet derive --mnemonic test.pem`

 #### To build a smart contract